Methodology Americas | World’s Best Cities

 Nightlife

-Number of local nightlife experiences as listed on Tripadvisor, including bars, pubs and clubs (Tripadvisor.com)
+The number of local nightlife experiences rated above four stars, as listed on Tripadvisor, including bars, pubs and clubs.
+(Tripadvisor.com)

 Restaurants